 • Assign this role after past due bill: If you want the Whop Bot to assign users a different role when their bill is past due, you can use the Select Role button.

-• Cancellation actions: Now, when a user cancels their subscription to a product that gives access to your Discord app (we will get into what products are in section 3.
-Access) or revokes their membership from your whop, the Whop Bot can take action against them.
+• Cancellation actions: Now, when a user cancels their subscription to your whop, the Whop Bot can take action against them.
 In this setting, you can select whether you want the bot to:

 • No Action: Don’t do anything.